PDF 208 KB

 Enterobacterales are a type of Gram-negative bacteria (germ) which normally live in our bowel.
 In some people these bacteria carry a carbapenemase gene, making the bacteria more resistant to a large number of antibiotics including a class of antibiotics called carbapenems.
 These resistant bacteria are called Carbapenemase-producing Enterobacterales# (CPE).

 Carbapenems are antibiotics that are used as a last resort when patients

 have serious infections that are resistant to most other treatments.
 CPE can

 live harmlessly in the bowel but can cause infection if introduced into

 normally sterile sites such as the bladder or blood.

 CPE is a notifiable disease in South Australia; refer to notifiable disease reporting web page for information on the notifiable process.

-The Australian Commission on Safety and Quality in Healthcare (ACSQHC) Consumer information sheet.
+Refer to the Australian Commission on Safety and Quality in Healthcare (ACSQHC) CPE: Information for patients fact sheet.

 For further information on prevention of healthcare associated infection, contact SA Health's Infection Control Service.